catalyst-cooperative/pudl/docs/data_access.rst

    <https://data.catalyst.coop/pudl>`__.
 There are also several FERC SQLite databases
-   derived from their old Visual FoxPro and new XBRL data formats, which we publish as SQLite to improve accessibility of the raw inputs, but they should generally not be used directly if the data you need has integrated into the PUDL database.
+   derived from their old Visual FoxPro and new XBRL data formats, which we publish as SQLite to improve accessibility of the raw inputs, but they should generally not be used directly if the data you need has been integrated into the PUDL database.

 .. _access-kaggle: